Skip to Main Content

 Funding

 Parker Poe attorneys have closed thousands of commercial real estate transactions over the years and bring perspective from all sides of the deal.
-Drawing on the resources, experience, and connections of our Financial Services industry team – which has worked with almost every major bank’s commercial lending teams in the Southeast – we know what to expect to ensure a smooth closing.
+Drawing on the resources, experience, and connections of our Financial Services Industry Team – which has worked with almost every major bank’s commercial lending teams in the Southeast – we know what to expect to ensure a smooth closing.
 We coordinate the transaction and navigate issues related to title, title insurance, inspections, deeds, liens, condemnations, property valuations, and more.

 Construction